rileybathurst/riley/README.md

 - sort out the code block max-width
 - comments page
 - minify css
-- neither of the form.php or form-2.php seem to be useful
 - twenty nineteen are using what I think is gulp so should this to do more than sass
 - deal with some nice header tags so it's not relying on yoast
 - wordpress max variable width